PakistanAI/DS_Weekends/session_1_iter_1/README.md

 pip install numpy scipy matplotlib ipython jupyter pandas
 ```

-If you face any problem, we will have volunteers at the event who you can request assistance from (seriously, you're gonna' do that?
+If you face any problem, we will have volunteers at the event who you can request assistance from (seriously? you're gonna' do that?
 In the age of Google?
+Khuda ko maano.
 There has to be a name for this special breed of lazy you gotta' be if you still need to ask anybody for assistance.
-Google it).
+Just Google it).